 Approver: An Approver has authority to approve decisions affecting progress of the work being done by the project team or work group or to refuse approval.
 Approvers do not necessarily get to approve all decisions, so the DACI should specify which types of decisions are made by which Approvers.

 Contributor: A Contributor must be consulted to provide input for certain types of decisions.
 Often a Contributor is involved in the project but does not have Approval authority.
 At times a Contributor is an individual or department who is not a project team member but whose area of operations affects or is affected by the work of the project team.

 Informed: An Informed does not necessarily have a role while the project is underway or a decision is being considered, but must be informed once a decision or change is made.
 For example, the employees in a department whose process is being improved using a Six Sigma DMAIC project are in the Informed category for some decisions, as they will need to be informed when their process changes.

 Note that even the form of the word used for the final role -- -ed rather than -er or -or -- is reflective of the passive role that an Informed has relative to the others, who must take action for progress to occur.

 - slide 2 of 2

-Here and in the multimedia gallery you can view an example of a simple DACI model.
+Here and using this link to a Decisions Affecting Board you can view an example of a simple DACI model.
 It shows how roles can be assigned for ongoing operations in the context of a Board of Directors.